necula01/jax/jax/experimental/mini_jax/README.md

 * Improve the property-based testing using hypothesis.
 * Explore fusing of forward transformations
 * Explore constant folding for JVP and GRAD
+* Explore writing JVP with lazy std_eval, like FLOPS